-vent is mild if the subject is aware of but can easily ign or symptom. vent is moderate if the sign or symptom results in gnificant enough to cause interference with the al activities. vent is severe if the sign or symptom is incapacitating the subject's inability to work or engage in their es.
+Mild An adverse event is mild if the subject is aware of but can easily tolerate the sign or symptom.
+Moderate An adverse event is moderate if the sign or symptom results in discomfort significant enough to cause interference with the subject's usual activities.
+Severe An adverse event is severe if the sign or symptom is incapacitating and results in the subject's inability to work or engage in their usual activities.